Abandoned Rails

 • Florence Griswold Museum, Old Lyme, Connecticut, 2017.
 Consultant for the “SEE/Change” project to develop art-based curriculum materials for the Connecticut Social Studies State Standards.
 An On-line teacher resource for Grades 3-5.

 • Walden Pond State Reservation.
 Concord, MA, 2015.
-Initial scholarly consultant for the origin of Walden Pond exhibit at the new Visitor Center (in progress), based largely on my recent book Walden’s Shore: Henry David Thoreau and Nineteenth Century Science (Harvard, 2014).
+Initial scholarly consultant for the origin of Walden Pond exhibit at the new Visitor Center (in progress), based largely on my book Walden’s Shore: Henry David Thoreau and Nineteenth Century Science (Harvard, 2014).

 • Hill-Stead Museum, Farmington, Connecticut, 2007-2010.
 Inventory and documentation of historic stone walls.
 I also participated as outdoor exhibit design and as chapter author in the museum’s first monograph, Hill-Stead: The Country Place of Theodate Pope Riddle, edited by James Gorman and published in 2011 by Princeton Architectural Press.